MrMysterius/GDQ-Schedule-Bot/README.md

 Webscrapper for the GamesDoneQuick Schedule that is then turned into a google calendar

+## Just adding the Calendar

+You can just add the calendar to your own calendar [here](https://calendar.google.com/calendar/b/0?cid=b3U3NTAyczJmOXRtbXFxdjRucDhoOXNuMDhAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

 ## For own use

-It needs a credential.json file in the directory with google application credentials.
-You can just download these from google application creation itself.
+If you want to use it for yourself you need to make a `config.json` file and also add a `credentials.json` file into the root directory.
+The `credentials.json` file can be downloaded from the site where you make a google application (mainly for google calendar).

-## Config Example
+### Config Example

 This the config.json example that is needed!